PsyChat: A Client-Centric Dialogue System for Mental Health Support: Introduction

 \section{Introduction}

-Mental health \cite{MentalHealth} is a growing concern in our fast-paced and digitally connected world.
+Mental health \cite{prince2007no} is a growing concern in our fast-paced and digitally connected world.
 However, traditional mental health support services often face challenges related to accessibility, affordability, and stigma.
-Many individuals are hesitant to seek help due to these barriers, leaving their mental well-being at risk.
+Additionally, face-to-face interviews with counselors are constrained by time and space.
+Therefore, many individuals are hesitant to seek help due to these barriers, leaving their mental well-being at risk.
 With the increasing demand for mental health support, there is a pressing need for innovative approaches to effectively meet this demand.

-Dialogue systems are increasingly integrated into mental health support to assist clients in exploring, gaining insight, taking action, and ultimately facilitating self-healing \cite{HelpingSkills2009}.
-A practical and user-friendly dialogue system should be client-centric, focusing on the client's behaviors.
-However, existing dialogue systems \cite{psyqa2021sun,esconv2021liu,augesc2022zheng} for mental health support often concentrate solely on counselors' strategies, frequently overlooking the behaviors expressed by clients.
-This tendency leads to the adoption of unreasonable or inappropriate counseling strategies and corresponding responses from the dialogue system.
-To be more specific, a practical and user-friendly dialogue system should prioritize the consideration of clients' states.
-Therefore, it should adjust its strategies based on the clients' current behaviors, mimicking human counselors, as illustrated in Figure \ref{fig:demo}.
+Dialogue systems are increasingly integrated into mental health support to assist clients in exploring, gaining insight, taking action, and ultimately facilitating self-healing \cite{hill2009helping}.
+A practical and user-friendly dialogue system should be client-centric, focusing on clients' behaviors.
+However, existing dialogue systems \cite{sun2021psyqa,liu2021towards,zheng2022augesc} for mental health support often concentrate solely on counselors' strategies, frequently overlooking the behaviors expressed by clients.
+This tendency leads to unreasonable or inappropriate counseling strategies and corresponding responses produced by the dialogue system.
+More specifically, a practical and user-friendly dialogue system should prioritize considering clients' states.
+Therefore, it should adjust its strategies based on clients' current behaviors, mimicking human counselors, as illustrated in Figure \ref{fig:demo}.

-In light of this, we introduce \textsc{PsyChat}, a client-centric dialogue system designed to provide \underline{psy}chological support through online \underline{chat}.
+In light of this, we introduce \textbf{PsyChat}, a client-centric dialogue system designed to provide \underline{psy}chological support through online \underline{chat}.
 The client-centric dialogue system consists of five modules: client behavior recognition, counselor strategy selection, input packer, response generator, and response selection.
 The response generation module is intentionally fine-tuned using synthetic and real-life dialogue datasets.
 The primary contributions of this paper are as follows: